sagarkhandve/gcloud-gns3/README.md

 - Find your instance Public IP and connect to it using browser<br/>
 - Example: http://localhost:3080

-## 6. Download and install [gns3 webclient](https://github.com/GNS3/gns3-webclient-pack/releases) according to your operating system in your system.
+## 6. Download and install [gns3 webclient](https://github.com/GNS3/gns3-webclient-pack/releases) on your system.